emooreatx/CIRISNode/README.md

 The test suite is designed to:
 - Validate the functionality of all API endpoints.
-- Ensure proper integration between components (e.g., backend, Matrix, JWT).
+- Ensure proper integration between components (e.g., backend and JWT auth).
 - Verify edge cases and error handling.
 - Maintain system reliability during updates or new feature additions.